Yamsafer

 Yamsafer was an online accommodation booking website in the Middle East.
-The company combined website, mobile app and call center booking methods in its service delivery for all destination around the world.
-It was tokened by Tech Crunch, as the "Middle East's Booking.com".
+The company combined website, mobile app and call center booking methods in its service delivery for all destinations around the world.
+It was described by Tech Crunch, as the "Middle East's Booking.com".

 History

 Yamsafer was founded in 2011 by Palestinian entrepreneurs Faris Zaher, Sameh Alfar and Seri Abdelhadi.
 The startup went on to become the first Palestinian company to secure an early-stage venture capital investment.
-The close of the first early stage investment round in Ramallah marked a new era for entrepreneurship in Palestine.
 In June 2015 Yamsafer went on to secure $3.5m in its Series B round from Global Founders Capital, marking the largest round of venture capital financing to be raised by a Palestine-based company and the first-ever foreign led round of investment in a local company.
 In October 2018 the company ranked 5th in "Top 12 Up and Coming Companies In The Middle East" by Forbes.
 The selection criteria were based on providing a sustainable business model, raising significant amounts of capital and delivering growth to investors.

-With COVID-19 virus spreading and travel restrictions imposed around the world, the company had gone into some financial hardships and eventually closed down as the tourism sector was heavily affected by the pandemic.
+Following the beginning of the COVID-19 pandemic in 2020 and the imposition of travel restrictions the company was forced to close.

 Innovations

 Cardless Booking

-In January 2014, Yamsafer was the first in the travel industry to provide the unique feature of "Cardless Bookings™", where customers do not need a credit card to guarantee or confirm a hotel reservation (Yahoo Finance), but instead are required to make payment once they arrive at the hotel.
-The feature is currently available in select cities: Amman, Madaba, Aqaba, Dead Sea, Ramallah, Bethlehem, Cairo, Jeddah, Kuwait City and Manama.
+In January 2014, Yamsafer was the first in the travel industry to provide the unique feature of "Cardless Bookings", where customers did not need a credit card to guarantee or confirm a hotel reservation, but instead were required to make payment once they arrive at the hotel.
+The feature was available in select regions and cities including Amman, Madaba, Aqaba, Dead Sea, Ramallah, Bethlehem, Cairo, Jeddah, Kuwait City and Manama.

-"Cardless Bookings" feature has been introduced to its customers as a result of the significantly low credit card penetration rates in the MENA region compared to more global mature markets, and to also help eliminate online customer fears of providing their credit card information online.
-With the "Cardless Bookings" feature, Yamsafer has removed the traditional deposit fee requirements usually requested by hotels of their guests."
+The cardless bookings feature was introduced as a result of the significantly lower credit card penetration rates in the MENA region compared to more mature markets, and to also help eliminate customer fears of providing their credit card information online.
+With the "Cardless Bookings" feature, Yamsafer removed the traditional deposit fee requirements usually requested by hotels of their guests.

 Yamsafer's Mobile Application

 In 2015, Yamsafer released a mobile booking app with the purpose of pushing top deals with last minute prices.
 Such measures fill the gap between unoccupied hotel rooms and same day bookers.
-The app enables users to browse city pages, find hotels, book themselves, or call the Yamsafer team for free, 24/7.
-In an interview, Faris Zaher, the CEO commented: "Expensive call roaming charges and long call-waiting queues both make for a horrible customer service experience.
-We’ve changed all of that by putting top VoIP (Voice over IP) technology to work."

 Yamsafer Homes

 In 2016, Yamsafer launched Yamsafer Homes, its own vacation rental brand.

-Yamsafer Homes are distributed in various locations around the world.